DonBroughton/Simple-Helpdesk-Demo/README.md

 - Three user profiles are included as part of the test data **user@example.com** / **user2@example.com** and **admin@example.com**.
 The passwords for all three users is: **password**

+- There is a test-suite for Tickets, this can be run through the command-line command: `php .\vendor\bin\phpunit .\tests\Feature`

 ## License

 This software is licensed under the [MIT license](https://opensource.org/licenses/MIT).